Loop Copilot: Conducting AI Ensembles for Music Generation and Iterative Editing: Related Work

 \subsection{Interactive music creation interfaces}

 Interactive music creation interfaces have emerged as a promising avenue for harnessing the potential of AI in music creation.
-Some of these interfaces are built upon AI models \cite{cococo, visualization, calliope, mysong}, while others are extensions of traditional music software \cite{bandinabox}.
-CoCoCo is an improved interactive interface based on the CoCoNet model \cite{coconet} trained using Bach's works and designed to assist users in composing music for four voices.
-Rau et al.\ \cite{visualization} designed a new front-end interface interaction for the MelodyRNN model, where the system provides the user with multiple candidates to choose from and allows for editing at different levels of granularity.
+Some of these interfaces are built upon AI models~\cite{cococo,visualization,calliope,mysong}, while others are extensions of traditional music software~\footnote{e.g.\ Band-in-a-Box, \url{https://www.pgmusic.com/}}.
+CoCoCo is an improved interactive interface based on the CoCoNet model~\cite{coconet} trained using Bach's works and designed to assist users in composing music for four voices.
+Rau at al.~\cite{visualization} designed a new front-end interface interaction for the MelodyRNN model, where the system provides the user with multiple candidates to choose from and allows for editing at different levels of granularity.
 These AI-based interfaces provide varying degrees of control over the music creation process.
 However, their functionality is typically tied to a single backend model, which limits their adaptability and restricts the range of tasks they can support.

-More similarly, COSMIC \cite{cosmic} is a conversational system for music co-creation that leveraged several backend models, including CoCon \cite{cocon} and BUTTER \cite{butter} for lyrics generation and melody generation, respectively.
-COSMIC represented a significant step forward in interactive music creation, but it was not without its limitations of capability.
-Building upon the foundational ideas of COSMIC, our current work integrates a Large Language Model (LLM) and broadens the range of backend models, aiming to offer a more natural and diverse user interaction experience, thereby pushing the envelope of practicality in this technology.
+More similarly, COSMIC~\cite{cosmic} is a conversational system for music co-creation that leveraged several backend models, including CoCon~\cite{cocon} and BUTTER~\cite{butter} for lyrics generation and melody generation, respectively.
+COSMIC represented a significant step forward in interactive music creation, but it was limitated in its capabilities.
+Building upon the foundational ideas of COSMIC, our work integrates a Large Language Model (LLM) and broadens the range of backend models, aiming to offer a more natural and diverse user interaction experience, thereby pushing the envelope of usability.